To be registered as a charity, your organisation must have a charitable purpose or purposes.

 Some purposes are not recognised as charitable

-Some purposes may benefit the community, but not fit the legal meaning of charitable purpose.
+Some purposes may benefit the community, but not fit the legal meaning of a charitable purpose.
 For example, your organisation may not fit the legal meaning of charity if it is a:

 - social club – unless its main purpose is charitable such as to help people who are socially isolated or disadvantaged, and the club’s social activities are the way it achieves this purpose